THE FOUNDATION FOR APPALACHIAN KENTUCKY OFFERS SCHOLARSHIPS TO STUDENTS TO PURSUE FURTHER EDUCATION.

 - Have filed FAFSA

-- Award amounts vary
+Award Amount: Award amounts vary

-Bertee & Rhetta Faye Adkins Scholarship
+Bertee & Retta Faye Adkins Scholarship

 When Bert T. (Bertee) Adkins started at Pikeville College in 1949, he didn’t have enough money to ride the bus the 12 miles from his Floyd County home to Pikeville, let alone enough for lunch every day.
 Bertee made the decision to leave Pikeville College and join the Air Force.
 After a 20-year military career, Bertee went on to obtain his bachelor’s and master’s degrees at Eastern Kentucky University.
 There Bertee enjoyed a long, distinguished teaching career at his alma mater mentoring young students.
 However, he never forgot his struggle to complete his education.
 Bertee never wanted another student to have to make the decision between getting an education or eating lunch.
-As a result, Bertee set up the Bertee and Rhetta Faye Adkins Scholarship at the Foundation for Appalachian Kentucky and the Floyd County Community Foundation for graduating seniors at both Betsy Layne High School in Floyd County, Kentucky, and Oliver Springs High School in Oliver Springs, Tennessee.
+As a result, Bertee set up the Bertee and Rhetta Faye Adkins Scholarship at the Foundation for Appalachian Kentucky and the Floyd County Community Foundation for graduating seniors at both Oliver Springs High School in Oliver Springs, Tennessee and Betsy Layne High School in Floyd County, Kentucky.

-Oliver Springs High School Scholarship Requirements
+Oliver Springs High School

 - Graduate from Oliver Springs High School